GUZHAO/UdacityProjects/Arcade Game/README.md

 * If the character collides with any enemy it will go back to the starting point
 * When player reaches to the water area then the player wins and will go back to the starting point

+## Run Game Locally
+1. Download the folder
+2. Please find and open the index.html file
+3. The game will start automatically